Bibliometrics - learn more

 Good practices

-Based on the DORA Declaration and the Leiden Manifesto, principles for measuring research and it's quality apply.
+Based on the DORA Declaration and the Leiden Manifesto, principles for measuring research and its quality apply.
 We take this into consideration and make our analysis transparent by providing you the methods used for the analyses if requested.
 We follow these guidelines:

 • Indicators should be scaled and chosen carefully (e.g. indicators on a journal's level should not be used for individual articles).